dagamo/reminder_app/README.md

 1) Create a Reminder.
 2) Update the reminder.
 3) Delete a reminder.
-4) List the reminder of a day.
+4) List the reminders of a day.
 5) A calendar dinamicly

 ## See the reminders.